infochimps-labs/big_data_for_chimps/ch02-simple_stream.md

 * The `String` methods `chomp`, `length`, `bytesize`, `split` are useful here.
 * Do not include the end-of-line characters (`\n` or `\r`) in your count.
-* As a reminder, the byte count describes how much space a string occupies -- it depends on arcane details of how strings are stored.
-For English text the byte count and length are typically similar, but the funny characters in a string like "Iñtërnâtiônàlizætiøn" require more than one byte each.
+* As a reminder -- for English text the byte count and length are typically similar, but the funny characters in a string like "Iñtërnâtiônàlizætiøn" require more than one byte each.
+The character count says how many distinct 'letters' the string contains, regardless of how it's stored in the computer.
+The byte count describes how much space a string occupies, and depends on arcane details of how strings are stored.